Our Statement of Faith

 Announcements

-• Sunday Worship Service begins at 10:30 am. – everyone is welcome!
+• Sunday Worship Service begins at 10:30 am. – we’d love to have you join us!

 • Follow us on Facebook, and watch the message live around 11am if you can’t meet with us on Sunday Morning.